 Of the two bones of the lower leg, the tibia is the only weight-bearing bone.
 Fractures of the tibia are often associated with fracture of the fibula (displaced fractures usually involve both the tibia and fibula).
 The skin and subcutaneous tissue over the anterior and medial tibia are very thin and therefore lower leg fractures are often open.
 Even in closed fractures, the soft tissue can become compromised.
 The fibula is well covered by soft tissue except at the lateral malleolus.

 Tibial fractures in adults are usually caused by direct blows or falls on to the tibial shaft.
 Spiral fractures of the tibia and fibula may be caused by violent twisting injuries, usually from contact sports.
-The fibula is fractured in 75-85 % of cases with fractures of the tibia.
-Most heal without any consequences.
+The fibula and tibia are connected via an interosseous membrane, which attaches to a ridge on the medial surface of the fibula.
+There is very limited mobility between this syndesmosis and the fibula is often fractured along with the tibia.
+Most heal without complication.

 - Full assessment of associated injuries and immediate resuscitation if necessary.